Auscultation of a heart begins with two critical items: a stethoscope and a patient.

 The mitral point is located in the center of the middle clavicle on the left side of the chest in the fifth intercostal space.

-Both the tricuspid and mitral points are where the S1 “lub” can be heard.
+The tricuspid and mitral points are where the S1 “lub” can be heard.

 The apex is where the tricuspid and mitral sound of S1 is loudest during auscultation.

-It is important to perform a comprehensive assessment of the heart, listening to all five points and taking into account which side of the chest to use while listening, as well as the position of the patient during auscultation.
+It is essential to perform a comprehensive assessment of the heart, listening to all five points and taking into account which side of the chest to use while listening, as well as the position of the patient during auscultation.

 Positioning the patient during the evaluation facilitates auscultation of various valve abnormalities.